tully-t/Xeno/Plasma/README.md

 - Use with the Xeno color scheme
 - Use with the [Sours icon set](https://github.com/tully-t/Sours)
 - Use with the Xeno Kvantum theme
+- Blur:

+    - In System Settings -> Workspace Behavior -> Desktop Effects, find the Blur row and ensure it is checked.
+    - Press the customize button on the right to open the Blur Settings dialog window
+    - Set Blur Strength to 5 (from Light/left)
+    - Set Noise Strength to 3 (from Light/left)

 ### Plasma Panel configuration
 - Dimensions: